• Proposed

 Justification

-This African species of chanterelle is thought to occur in equatorial rain forest.
-It appears to occur in forest dominated by Gilbertiodendron dewevrei, and as such is suspected to have a very large distribution across central Africa.
+This African species of chanterelle is thought to occur in equatorial rainforest.
+It appears to occur in forest dominated by Gilbertiodendron dewevrei, and as such is suspected to have a very large distribution across Central Africa.
 It is not suspected to approach the thresholds for listing as threatened under any criterion, and so is assessed as Least Concern.

 Geographic range